OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 .. _remote_access_sunstone:

 The Sunstone Operation Center offers the possibility of starting a VNC/SPICE session to a Virtual Machine.
-This is done by using a VNC/SPICE websocket-based client (noVNC) on the client side and a VNC proxy translating and redirecting the connections on the server-side.
+This is done by using a VNC/SPICE websocket-based client (noVNC) on the client side and a VNC proxy translating and redirecting the connections on the server side.

 .. warning:: The SPICE Web client is a prototype and is limited in function.
 More information of this component can be found in the following `link <http://www.spice-space.org/page/Html5>`__